YemiAkj10/YemiAkj10.github.io/README.md

 ## Work Experience

+**MUFG Summer Analyst(_June 2024 - August 2025_)

+- Automated production of a report at MUFG by developing a Python script to process over 12,000 Excel data samples, creating Pivot tables for outstanding payments by age buckets, and generating charts to display debt changes over time.
+- Enhanced BI dashboards by automating Power BI and Tableau, connecting them to the main SQL server using an ODBC connection established within a Python script.
+- Leveraged the Microsoft ecosystem (Power Automate, Power Apps, and SharePoint) to streamline dashboard automation and data integration.
+- Utilized SQL queries to support the integration and analysis of large datasets, improving reporting accuracy and efficiency.

 **Marketing Nutrition Services @ Third Space, Canary Wharf, England** (_August 2022 - August 2023_)

 - Built loyal clientele of diverse backgrounds through communication and relatability